m3o/blog.m3o.com/_posts/2021-12-03-why-developers-need-an-aws-alternative.md

 AWS now leaves a lot to be desired for the next generation of devs.
 Can they do anything to fix that?

-I personally don't think so.
+We personally don't believe so.

 ## Who is AWS for?

 Then if AWS isn't built for developers, who's it for?
 AWS was never built for developers in the first place, let's be clear about that.
 AWS was about provisioning infrastructure services on which we could then run our software which was still automated by the sysadmins in our companies.
-How do I know that?
-Because I was one of those sysadmins.
+How do we know that?
+Because we were heavily invested in AWS in our prior companies.

-I contended with the complexity of the bare metal era before AWS and then what came after managed largely by a disarray of hand crafted bash scripts, python libraries and eventually configuration management tools like chef and puppet.
-I escaped just as the DevOps movement took off but continued to witness the extraordinary pains of building systems for the cloud as a software engineer.
+We contended with the complexity of the bare metal era before AWS and then what came after managed largely by a disarray of hand crafted bash scripts, python libraries and eventually configuration management tools like chef and puppet.
+We escaped just as the DevOps movement took off but continued to witness the extraordinary pains of building systems for the cloud as a software engineer.

-Yet in all that time, I never once saw developers personally touch CloudFormation, or swim the sea of endless complexity unless they truly had to.
+Yet in all that time, we never once saw developers personally touch CloudFormation, or swim the sea of endless complexity unless they truly had to.
 No, those developers would gladly choose a Heroku long before an AWS, but if you worked at a startup that was scaling, at some point in the lifetime of the company you could expect an infrastructure engineer to join and quickly replatform you to AWS.